forero/SandboxDESI/fiber/comments.md

+0. In October 2017 we fixed a bug that made that unfibered targets followed a pattern on the focal plane.
+    This was due to a cycle on the positioner index that always followed the same order for every tile.
+Now this cycle is different for every tile.
+So, there was an additional reason for zero-probability pairs besides tiling.
+    See the details here: https://github.com/desihub/fiberassign/pull/84
+    Please write down somewhere the version of `fiberassign` that you used.
+This will be useful internal to the collaboration to remember/reconstruct what bugs were still present in the version you used.

 1. In the introduction. "there will be a similar issue, caused by limitations in the placement of fibers close to each other".
     This is imprecise.
-The issue is the collision of the positioners that could happen even if the fibers are far from each other.
+The issue is the collision of the positioners.
+That could happen even if the fibers are far from each other.
     See Cell 12 for an example of positioner collision where the fibers are far apart https://github.com/forero/SandboxDESI/blob/master/fiber/PositionerShape.ipynb .
     `fiberassign` explicitly has to check for the positioner shapes to avoid collisions, not only distances between fibers.